kepulet21/Deep-Learning-Homework-Duckietown/README.md

 - *Initializing the docker environment*.
 This functions as the base of the headless running of the Duckietown simulation.
 The task was done by pulling the pre-built docker image after installing nvidia-docker.
 - *Setting up the Duckietown-gym*.
 - *Creating a unique map*.
 The output.yaml file contains the data for our uniquely generated map.
 This was achieved by the map utilities (https://github.com/duckietown/map-utils/blob/master/README.md) provided by Duckietown.
-- *Creating a path-finder* The previously mentioned link contains a pathfinder.py as well in which we implemented an A* searching algorithm to find the shortest path between two different points of the map.
+- *Finding the shortest path between two positions* The previously mentioned link contains a pathfinder.py as well in which we implemented an A* searching algorithm to find the shortest path between two different points of the map.
 The path is later used in a lane following agent.
--
+- *Writing a code for path-following* We have changed the code in *manual_control.py* as it follows a straight line the Duckiebot will maintain a certain speed and when it approaches a curve, the speed will decrease and a rotate in a specific angle.
+- *Recording a run in the simulation* From the output of the path finder a run was recorded.
+These tasks mentioned above have been done and submitted by October 31st of 2021.